 It consists of letting the wort rest for a few hours so that the suspended solid particles are deposited little by little, by decantation or gravity, at the bottom of the tank.

 How to make wine from grapes?
-Without a doubt the most delicate part of the way to make white wine.
+Without a doubt, the most delicate part of the way to make white wine.
 Fermentation is the process by which the sugars contained in the must become alcohol.
-For this to happen, the yeasts must intervene, whether they exist naturally in the grapes or that we can add artificially to facilitate fermentation.
+For this to happen, the yeasts must intervene, whether they exist naturally in the grapes or we can add them artificially to facilitate fermentation.
 Yeasts will metabolize sugars into alcohol and carbon dioxide.

 The end of the fermentation happens spontaneously when the sugar is exhausted.
 In this way, we will have obtained a dry wine.
 When the intention is to produce semi-dry or sweet wines, it is necessary to stop the fermentation by chemical means (addition of sulfur dioxide) or physical (cooling or reheating) at the moment when the residual sugar content is adapted for the wine that we want to obtain.

 Fermentation without contact with the skin, specific to the white must, produces light and very clean wines.
-In spite of everything today, some tendencies opt for a little maceration of the must with the skin, by stopping the fermentation using cold treatments.
+In spite of everything today, some tendencies opt for a little maceration of the must with the skin by stopping the fermentation using cold treatments.

-This technique gives the wine more body, enriches the feelings in the mouth, increases its aromatic power, allows a better evolution of the bottle and gives it a longer life.
+This technique gives the wine more body, enriches the feelings in the mouth, increases its aromatic power, allows a better evolution of the bottle, and gives it a longer life.